 Researchers have found that “nudges” to students and their families regarding their attendance can reduce absenteeism and improve overall student engagement.
 Most schools experienced challenges with attendance and student participation during the recent distance learning scenario of COVID-19, and with distance learning likely to continue in some form or another this fall/winter, developing a robust attendance interventions and student participation strategy should be on every district’s must-have list for the 2020/21 school year.

-Join this edWebinar to learn how simple attendance intervention measures can be applied to improve student engagement during distance learning.
-Hear from Dr. Peter Bergman, Assistant Professor at Columbia University, who will discuss his research and recommendations for engaging students and parents.
-He will be joined by Hedy Chang and Joanna Smith who will provide best practices on implementing attendance interventions at scale.
+In this edWebinar, learn how simple attendance intervention measures can be applied to improve student engagement during distance learning.
+Hear from Dr. Peter Bergman, Assistant Professor at Columbia University, who discuss his research and recommendations for engaging students and parents.
+He is joined by Hedy Chang and Joanna Smith who provide best practices on implementing attendance interventions at scale.

 Key takeaways of this edWebinar are: